laxatzi/100-days-of-code/log.md

 **Today's Progress**: -Keep reading BS4 documentation .
 Built some Navbars and Forms.
 Keep reading the Introduction to HTTP   by Launch School @launchschool

+### Day 15:  Friday 01

+**Today's Progress**:
+-Delved into BS4 documantation.
+Played with Carousels and other plugins -Customize the look of my Visual  Studio Code color theme.
+Created some snippets.-Spent a couple of hours playing with VSCode and reading the documentation.

+**Today's Progress**:
+-It's amazing how snippets can speed up work and make coding seem  like a breeze.